Woodland Park, Colorado: Education

 Woodland Park School District RE-2 is the local school district.
-There are five total schools in Woodland Park spanning PreK-12th grade which are: Columbine Elementary, Gateway Elementary, Summit Elementary, Woodland Park Middle School, and Woodland Park High School.
+There are six total schools in Woodland Park spanning PreK-12th grade which are: Columbine Elementary, Gateway Elementary, Summit Elementary, Woodland Park Middle School, Woodland Park High School and Merit Academy.

-As of 2020, there were 2,284 students in the district and 146.16 teachers (FTE) for a ratio of 15.63:1 respectively.
+As of 2020, there were 2,284 students in the district and 146 teachers (FTE) for a ratio of 15:1 respectively.
 Fiscal data from 2018 show total revenue to be $25,551,000 and total expenditures to be $25,029,000.

+Woodland Park is heavily involved in school board politics.
+In fact, the town worships Seth Bryant — a local politician who is involved in school board matters.
+Despite this fact, he lost the election.
+However, people in town still love him and consider him a valuable town asset.

 Infrastructure

 Transportation

 There is little public transportation in Woodland Park.
 Less than 0.5% of households utilize Public Transit as a mode of transportation.
-However, the Teller Senior Coalition provides a door-to-door service for seniors, with free public shuttles running on Wednesday's.
+However, the Teller Senior Coalition provides a door-to-door service for seniors, with free public shuttles running on Wednesdays.
 This service runs throughout Teller County but primarily between Cripple Creek and Woodland Park.
 Riders can schedule 48 hours in advance.

-There is also a shuttle bus that runs between Woodland Park and Colorado Springs with roundtrip fairs costing $25.
+There is also a shuttle bus that runs between Woodland Park and Colorado Springs with roundtrip fares costing $25.

 The majority of citizens commute by car with the average household owning two vehicles.
 73.6% of people commute alone, 12.9% work at home, and 9.8% carpool.
 The average commute time is 27.4 minutes.